- Computational Social Science

 - Technology and Equity

-Candidates must hold or expect to receive a Ph.D. or equivalent degree by August 2019, have demonstrated an ability to conduct outstanding research at the level of tenure track or tenured faculty in the Department of Information Science, and also have a strong commitment to engagement outside of academia in ways that foster significant commercial or societal impact, as aligned with the mission of the Cornell Tech campus.
-Successful candidates are expected to pursue an active research program, to teach Masters and Ph.D.-level graduate courses, and to supervise graduate students.
+Candidates must hold a Ph.D. or equivalent degree by August 2023.
+Candidates should also have a strong commitment to engagement outside of academia in ways that foster significant commercial or societal impact, as aligned with the mission of the Cornell Tech campus.